SpaceX and WARP: Why ETF Rules Matter More Than Hype

 Eligibility Before Exposure: The WARP Approach to a Potential SpaceX IPO

-SpaceX may become one of the most important public-market events for the space industry.
+SpaceX’s listing has proven to be one of the most significant public-market events for the space industry.
 For ETF investors, how exposure is obtained matters just as much as whether exposure is obtained.

 That may be less flashy than owning a private wrapper before an IPO.
 But for a transparent ETF structure, it is the more prudent path.